 Common Questions

-Millet flour has a tendency to develop a bitter flavor if left out too long, in which case sorghum bread will taste better.
+Millet flour has a tendency to develop a bitter flavor if left out too long, in which case, sorghum bread will taste better.
 Otherwise, it comes down to personal preference!
-I like the sorghum flavor in sweet bakes like this gluten-free Easter bread.
+I like the sorghum flavor in sweet bakes like this gluten-free Easter bread or sorghum cookies.

 No, sorghum and buckwheat are two different types of grains/seeds.
 They differ in color, flavor, and nutritional build-up.
 For reference, see my buckwheat flour bread and buckwheat flour flatbread!